anushka-shome/Kmer-Randomization/README.md

 The program writes into a file called randomized_seq.fasta, which will be created in the same folder as kmer.py.
 If you run the program once and then run it again, the contents of randomized_seq.fasta will be overwritten.

 If an invalid file is given in file_name.fasta, an error statement is printed out and execution stops.
 Other errors are not handled besides an invalid command line, as mentioned above.

-The following libraries are imported in the program: sys, random, and collections.
-All of these packages should be included if you have Python installed.
+The output of the program is a table containing the kmer count for both the original and the randomized sequence.